 Initiates a new tsuru session for a user.
-If using tsuru native authentication scheme, it will ask for the password and check if the user is successfully authenticated.
+If using tsuru native authentication scheme, it will ask for the email and the password and check if the user is successfully authenticated.
 If using OAuth, it will open a web browser for the user to complete the login.

-After that, the token generated by the tsuru server will be stored in \${HOME}/.tsuru_token.
+After that, the token generated by the tsuru server will be stored in \${HOME}/.tsuru\token.